 An early scene has a welcome reception for the Emperor and Empress outside the newly-built Naturhistorisches Museum on Maria-Theresien-Platz square.

-The aerial view would have been from the Kunsthistorisches Museum opposite, which gives us a look at the monument to Empress Maria Theresa (actually unveiled around a decade after the events of Corsage).
+The aerial view would have been from the Kunsthistorisches Museum opposite, which also gives us a look at the monument to Empress Maria Theresa (actually unveiled around a decade after the events of Corsage).

 The unfinished dome of the Naturhistorisches Museum in the film is a nice nod to history, since the building was only formally completed in 1889.